kubernetes-sigs/node-feature-discovery/docs/get-started/deployment-and-usage.md

 kubectl apply -k deployment/overlays/samples/cert-manager
 ```

-To make use of the helm chart, override `values.yaml` to enable both the `tls`
+To make use of the helm chart, override `values.yaml` to enable both the
-and `certManager` options.
-Note that if you do not enable `certManager`, helm
+`tls.enabled` and `tls.certManager` options.
+Note that if you do not enable
-will successfully install the application, but deployment will wait until
+`tls.certManager`, helm will successfully install the application, but
-certificates are manually created, as demonstrated below.
+deployment will wait until certificates are manually created, as demonstrated
+below.

-See the sample helm installation commands in the Deployment and Configuration
+See the sample installation commands in the Helm [Deployment](#deployment)
-sections above for how to either override individual values, or provide a yaml
+and [Configuration](#configuration) sections above for how to either override
-file with which to override default values.
+individual values, or provide a yaml file with which to override default
+values.

 #### Manual TLS certificate management